petabridge/phobos-dashboards/README.md

 - **`akka_system_cpu_usage`** - CPU utilization
 - **`akka_system_memory_used`** - Memory consumption

-For a complete list of available metrics, see the [Phobos Metrics Documentation](https://phobos.petabridge.com/articles/metrics/index.html).
+For a complete list of available metrics, see the ["What Data Does Phobos Capture?"](https://phobos.petabridge.com/articles/captured-data.html).

 ## Troubleshooting 🔧